ramit21/Spring-Security-Demo/README.md

 Q. How does Spring Security works?
 Ans.
 Spring Security dependency in pom of spring boot when auto-configured, creates a delegate filter.
-This delegate filter forwards request to other filters as per the security config classes configured in code (first authentication filters are invoked and then authorization filters).
+This delegate filter forwards request to other filters as per the security config classes configured in code First authentication filters are invoked and then authorization filters.
+You can also write custom filters.

 Once a request for AuthN is successful using spring security, a cookie named JSESSIONID is et in browser, which is used for subsequent requests.
+Your app should ensure to delete this cookie on logout to protct from cookie stealing attacks.
+Using JWT tokens is better, as all user information is stored in token itself, and you dont have to store the state of logged in user in JSESSIONID cookie.
+The signature of JWT ensured, that the token that backend generated and sent to client app, has not been tampered with in any way.

 This spring boot based demo application demonstrates Basic/JWT authenticating with different set of URLs.